 Coping mechanisms serve us well when we are hurting and not being able to face our demons.
-But practicing unhealthy coping skills like turning to food or substance for a quick fix is one of the most toxic habits that can ruin our lives and damage our self-esteem.
+Practicing unhealthy coping skills like turning to food or substances for a quick fix is one of the most toxic habits that can ruin our lives and damage our self-esteem.
 Depending on anything that is not good for us in the long run, is a crutch that will only make us lose our confidence and self-worth.

 10. Not Taking Ownership

-Let’s Look At Some Points That Can Boost Your Self-Esteem:
+Let’s Look At Some Points That Can Boost Your Low Self-Esteem And Self-Worth: